FormIt3D/autodesk-formit-360-windows-help-old/FormIt Introduction/Navigating the Scene.md

 ### Navigating the Scene
 ---
+> Here are the key tools for moving around the design area.

+---
 **1. Orbiting**
 ![](./images/orbit-tool.png)
 Right click and drag, or use the orbit tool from the toolbar to click drag the left mouse button to orbit.